-What toppings would be good for this vegan chocolate sheet cake?
+What toppings would be good?

 For the pictures of this recipe I kept it very simple yet elegant with some cacao nibs and vegan chocolate syrup (recipe coming soon) but if you are looking to go fancier I suggest you to try some crushed nuts like: almond, walnuts, pecan nuts, chocolate granola, puffed grains, caramel syrup, fresh strawberries, raspberries, or even some edible flowers and glitters.

 When topping with wet ingredients like fresh fruits, make sure to take any moisture off with kitchen paper so that they won’t make the soy/coconut whipping cream wet and runny.